BLOG |

 1. Understanding and interpreting laws:

-It is HR responsibility to understand and stay updated on all relevant labour laws, employment regulations, tax obligations, health and safety standards, and anti-discrimination laws.
-HR must interpret these laws in the context of the organisation’s operations and ensure that policies and practices align with legal requirements.
+It is HR responsibility to understand and stay updated on all relevant labor laws, employment regulations, tax obligations, health and safety standards, and anti-discrimination laws.
+HR must interpret these laws in the context of the organization's operations and ensure that policies and practices align with legal requirements.

 1. Policy development and implementation: